NTRU: Performance

 At equivalent cryptographic strength, NTRU performs costly private-key operations much faster than RSA does.
 The time of performing an RSA private operation increases as the cube of the key size, whereas that of an NTRU operation increases quadratically.

 In 2010, the Department of Electrical Engineering, University of Leuven, noted that "[using] a modern GTX280 GPU, a throughput of up to 200000 encryptions per second can be reached at a security level of 256 bits.
 Comparing this to a symmetric cipher (not a very common comparison), this is only around 20 times slower than a recent AES implementation."

 Resistance to quantum-computer-based attacks

-Unlike RSA and elliptic-curve cryptography, NTRU is not known to be vulnerable to attacks on quantum computers.
+Unlike RSA and elliptic-curve cryptography, NTRU is not known to be vulnerable to attacks from quantum computers.
 The National Institute of Standards and Technology wrote in a 2009 survey that "[there] are viable alternatives for both public key encryption and signatures that are not vulnerable to Shor's Algorithm" and that "[of] the various lattice based cryptographic schemes that have been developed, the NTRU family of cryptographic algorithms appears to be the most practical".
 The European Union's PQCRYPTO project (Horizon 2020 ICT-645622) is evaluating the provably secure Stehle–Steinfeld version of NTRU (not original NTRU algorithm itself) as a potential European standard.
 However the Stehle–Steinfeld version of NTRU is "significantly less efficient than the original scheme".